iCodeWalker/news-app/README.md

    default.js is a fallout page.
 It is shown when the we want to show fallout content.

    If the content in the deafault.js and page.js is same we can eliminate the page.js component.

+## Catch all routes :

+    To create a route for catching all routes we have to create a route as [[...name_of_the_argument]]

+    Than content of the page.js will be shown if anything appears in the URL after the "/archive" To access the value of the path in the component we can still use the params object

+    params.name_of_the_argument = An array of all path segments